clevercamels/vet/ai_prompt.md

 ** Example Inputs can be found in 'vet/tree/main/References/cases'

+## Placeholder Handling
+- Replace all placeholders (e.g., `[placeholder]`) with appropriate values based on the context of the case.
+- Do not include brackets in the final output unless explicitly specified as part of the content.
+- If sufficient information is not provided, make reasonable assumptions.

 ## MEDICATIONS
 - Use specific drugs appropriate to the presenting complaint and diagnoses.
 - Use drugs found in the repository formulary as preferred and fill in additional drugs accordingly.